The Conjuring Universe: The Curse of La Llorona (2019)

 In October 2017, Wan served as a producer of a horror film directed by Michael Chaves and starring Linda Cardellini, which was then titled The Children.
 The film was later retitled The Curse of La Llorona (also known as The Curse of the Weeping Woman in some international markets).
 Although the film is not an official installment in The Conjuring Universe, it stars Tony Amendola, who reprises his role from Annabelle as Father Perez.
-The character gives direction to the family being tormented by the titular spirit, and relates the haunting to his experiences with the demonic entity attached to the doll, with Annabelle appearing on screen.
+The character gives direction to the family being tormented by the titular spirit and relates the haunting to his experiences with the demonic entity attached to the doll, with Annabelle appearing on screen.

-The Revenge of La Llorona (TBA)
+The Revenge of La Llorona (2027)

 In October 2025, a sequel to The Curse of La Llorona was announced, with Santiago Menghini directing the film from a script by Sean Tretta.
-The story centers around a fractured family who must work together alongside their estranged grandfather to resolve their past and ancient evils as the vengeful entity La Llorona, before the Weeping Woman claims their children forever.
+The story centers around a fractured family who must work together alongside their estranged grandfather to resolve their past and ancient evils before the Weeping Woman claims their children forever.
 It stars Monica Raymund, Jay Hernandez, Raymond Cruz, Edy Ganem, Martín Fajardo, Acston Luca Porto and Avie Porto in lead roles.
-James Wan, Gary Dauberman and Emile Gladstone will return as producers; principal photography began early the same month.
+James Wan, Gary Dauberman and Emile Gladstone returned as producers; principal photography began early the same month.

+The Revenge of La Llorona is scheduled to be released in the United States on February 26, 2027.